SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 The environment can make use of a Sumatra_ experimental lab-book.

-Just pass the argument ``sumatra_project`` which should specify the path to your root sumatra folder to the :class:`~pypet.environment.Environment` constructor.
+Just pass the argument ``sumatra_project`` - which should specify the path to your root sumatra folder - to the :class:`~pypet.environment.Environment` constructor.
 You can additionally pass a ``sumatra_reason``, a string describing the reason for you sumatra simulation. *pypet* will automatically add the name, comment, and the names of all explored parameters to the reason.
-You can also pick a ``sumatra_label`` (string), set this to ``None`` if you want Sumatra to pick a label for you.
+You can also pick a ``sumatra_label``, set this to ``None`` if you want Sumatra to pick a label for you.
+Moreover, *pypet* automatically adds all parameters to the sumatra record.
+The explored parameters are added with their full range instead of the default values.

-Note in contrast to the automatic git commits (see above) which are done as soon as the environment is created, a sumatra record is only created and stored if you actually perform single runs.
-So if you use one of the three:
+In contrast to the automatic git commits (see above), which are done as soon as the environment is created, a sumatra record is only created and stored if you actually perform single runs.
+Hence, records are stored if you use one of following three functions:
-:func:`~pypet.environment.Environment.f_run`, or :func:`~pypet.environment.Environment.f_pipline`,
+:func:`~pypet.environment.Environment.f_run`, or :func:`~pypet.environment.Environment.f_pipeline`,
 or :func:`~pypet.environment.Environment.f_continue` and your simulation succeeds and does not crash.

-*pypet* automatically adds all parameters to the sumatra record.
-The explored parameters are added with their full range instead of the default values.

 .. _more-on-overview: